Type your search terms and pause for instant results.

 Flowers and floral arrangements

 are an integral part of any wedding, and an aspect that requires a little more planning in the Turks and Caicos than at other destinations.

-Graceway IGA, the country’s largest supermarket, also typically offers a limited collection of live flowers, which often includes roses and arranged bouquets.
+Graceway IGA, the country’s largest supermarket, sometimes offers a limited collection of live flowers.

 Bougainvillea flowers come a brilliant variety of pinks, purples, peaches and white.

 There are a few local flower shops, each of which offer services for weddings.
 As expected, all decorations are handmade from imported flowers in bulk, so every design and bridal bouquet is 'bespoke' to a degree.
 The best approach is to give your chosen florist or wedding planner sufficient notice.
 If flowers need to be specially ordered, they will have to be flown in or shipped via refrigerated shipping container (which is how the majority of produce is transported to the Turks and Caicos).

 Locally-grown Turks and Caicos Flowers

 Often, wedding couples have expressed interest in using local flowers.
 It’s actually not often feasible to use endemic flowers from the Turks and Caicos, yet locally-grown introduced flowers that are common in landscaping are an option.
 Some common and beautiful examples include the bougainvillea, which may be purple, pink, peach, white, or salmon, the yellow elder, the sky blue plumbago, beach morning glory, hibiscus, cork tree and mahoe, royal poinciana, wood rose, several types of white lilies, and the larger introduced variety of frangipani.

 Red flower theme at a corporate event on Providenciales.
 Photo by Paradise Photography.